-Why do some people develop chronic diseases such as cancer, rheumatoid arthritis and ulcerative colitis, while others stay healthy?
+Why do some people develop chronic diseases such as cancer, Rheumatoid Arthritis, and Ulcerative Colitis, while others stay healthy?
 A major clue could be in the gut microbiome.
 That’s exactly why scientists decided to develop the Gut Microbiome Health Index.
-Now, it’s possible to distinguish whether a microbiome is healthy – or not.
+Now, you can find out if you have a healthy microbiome – or not.

 Our microbiomes are so vastly complex, that it can be difficult to diagnose or easily define health status just by testing the gut microbiome.
 There are countless details to decode when we look at our data.
 Luckily, the development of the Gut Microbiome Health Index makes things a whole lot easier.

 Created by researchers at Mayo Clinic, the index is composed of a mathematical formula that can be biologically-interpreted.
 The research team analysed over 4000 publicly available human stool shotgun metagenomes, meaning they could decode all the genes in the stool sample.
 They then pooled the samples into healthy and non-healthy groups.
 They found that some microbes were more common in different groups.
 This analysis lead them to make a microbiome signature of a healthy human gut, based on 50 microbial species.

 Discovering this healthy gut microbiome signature led the team to develop a mathematical formula to predict how closely a gut microbiome sample resembles healthy or non-healthy conditions.
 They established a ratio between species that were more health-abundant or health-scarce.
 The higher the number, the higher the chances were that the microbiome sample in question came from a healthy person.

 You can view it as a ‘credit score for your gut.’